Skip to main content

 Use webhooks when:

-• You want to avoid the API call volume polling implies.
+• You want to avoid polling for changes.

 Stick with polling when: